WebAssembly/binaryen/README.md

      block/if/loop to take it, allowing [local transforms that don't need to know the global context][unreachable].
 As a result, Binaryen's default text output is not necessarily valid wasm text.
-(To get valid wasm text, you can do `--generate-stack-ir --print`, which prints Stack IR, this is guaranteed to be valid for wasm parsers.)
+(To get valid wasm text, you can do `--generate-stack-ir --print`, which prints Stack IR, which is guaranteed to be valid for wasm parsers.)
    * Binaryen ignores unreachable code when reading WebAssembly binaries.
 That means that if you read a wasm file with unreachable code, that code will be